MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 Port monitors in Windows facilitate printer communications and can be exploited by adversaries for malicious purposes.
 By replacing or adding a port monitor DLL via the Windows Registry, adversaries can ensure their code is executed with high privileges by the print spooler service during system boot, achieving persistence and potential privilege escalation.

-Print processors are dynamic link libraries (DLLs) employed by the Windows print spooler service (spoolsv.exe), and they are crucial for managing print jobs, handling data formats, and print layouts.
+Print processors, dynamic link libraries (DLLs) employed by the Windows print spooler service (spoolsv.exe), are crucial for managing print jobs, handling data formats, and print layouts.
 However, they can be exploited by adversaries for malicious purposes, such as achieving persistence and privilege escalation within the system.

 Adversaries exploit print processors for persistence and privilege escalation by executing malicious DLLs during system boot.
 These DLLs are loaded by the print spooler service, spoolsv.exe.
 Attackers can add malicious print processors using the AddPrintProcessor API (requiring SeLoadDriverPrivilege) or by modifying the Windows Registry.